Documentation

 🛡️ Policies

 Each project has a PolicyV1 JSON object that controls what the proxy allows.
-Policies are enforced deterministically before any request reaches OpenAI.
+Policies are enforced deterministically before any request reaches OpenAI, and every change creates a new immutable version — so you can always reconstruct exactly what was applied to a given request from its policy_version and policy_hash.

 Shell Access

-final_tools = (requested ∩ allowed) − denied + required
+applied = ((requested ∪ default) ∩ allowed) − deny ∪ required

-REQUIREThese tools are always injected, even if the client didn't request them
+required_skill_idsAlways injected, even if the client didn't ask for them.

 Output Budget